Skip to content

 A few years ago, the Nobel Prize in Medicine was awarded to two immunotherapy researchers for their work on unleashing the body’s immune system to attack cancer.

-As a breast cancer survivor, I say “Amen!”
-Thanks to advances like this, including innovative treatments and early detection, I am a 12-year survivor.
-Well … innovative treatments, early detection, and of course, laughter.
+As a breast cancer survivor, I say Amen!
+Thanks to advances like this (including innovative treatments and early detection), I am a 12-year survivor; well … innovative treatments, early detection, and (of course) laughter.

 LAUGHTER?

-Another program, Standup for Mental Health, uses stand-up comedy training to reduce the stigma and discrimination surrounding mental illness.
-Its founder David Granirer explains, “The idea is that laughing at our setbacks raises us above them.
-It makes people go from despair to hope, and hope is crucial to anyone struggling with adversity.”
+Another program, Stand Up for Mental Health, uses standup comedy training to reduce the stigma and discrimination surrounding mental illness.
+Program founder David Granirer explains: The idea is that laughing at our setbacks raises us above them.
+It makes people go from despair to hope, and hope is crucial to anyone struggling with adversity.

 LAUGHTER CHANGES OUR PERSPECTIVE

 Humor and laughter can also bring psychological healing.
 During my cancer struggle, I realized I had three choices: be mad, be sad, or laugh.
 I soon learned that the most powerful approach was to laugh.
-One day, a new patient walked into the radiation center with a T-shirt that read: “Yes, they are fake; my old ones tried to kill me.”
+One day, a new patient walked into the radiation center with a T-shirt that read: Yes, they are fake; my old ones tried to kill me.
 The entire waiting room burst out laughing.
 That moment of laughter reminded us that cancer was not who we were; it was only something we were experiencing.

 Laughter changes our perspective and invites us to see things in a fresh new way.
-The ability to step back and laugh at ourselves also reminds us that we are only human and that we should be more forgiving of ourselves.
-Like the serenity prayer teaches: “God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
+The ability to step back and laugh at ourselves also reminds us that we are only human and should be more forgiving of ourselves.
+As the serenity prayer teaches: God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

-Of course, I like the senility prayer better: “God, grant me the senility to forget the people I never liked anyway, the good fortune to run into the ones that I do, and the eyesight to tell the difference.”
+Of course, I like the senility prayer better: God, grant me the senility to forget the people I never liked anyway, the good fortune to run into the ones I do, and the eyesight to tell the difference.
 Either way, laughter helps us see ourselves in a more forgiving light.

+Spiritual healing may be where laughter is most powerful.
 A cheerful heart is good medicine, but a downcast spirit dries up the bones.
+(Proverbs 17:22)

-The Hebrew word “ruach” means both “spirit” and “air.”
-Therefore, it can be said that when we laugh, we are inhaling and exhaling the spirit – or as author Anne Lamott describes it, “Laughter is carbonated holiness.”
+The Hebrew word ruach means both spirit and air.
+Therefore, it can be said that when we laugh, we inhale and exhale the spiritor as author Anne Lamott describes it: Laughter is carbonated holiness.

 THE ONE THING THAT MAY SAVE US ALL

 Why not laugh?
 God has a sense of humor.
-Consider 1 Samuel 5:9 where God strikes the entire male population of Philistines with hemorrhoids (harsh, but funny).
+Consider 1 Samuel 5:9, where God strikes the entire male population of Philistines with hemorrhoids (harsh but funny).
 The fact that we are made in the image of the divine and laugh and feel joy suggests a part of the divine must also laugh.

 The willingness to laugh with God also allows us to express anger with God.
-Sometimes we blame or get mad at God for what we are going through, but to work through that anger, we have to share it.
+Sometimes, we blame or get mad at God for what we are going through, but to work through that anger, we have to share it.
 To be healed, we must bring God all our pieces: anger, sadness, fear, and laughter.
 It’s all holy.

-So, here’s to the immunotherapy researchers, doctors, nurses, technicians, and everyone else whose life is dedicated to caring for and healing us – God bless them.
-Most of all, God bless the gift of laughter — the one thing that may save us all.
+So, here’s to the immunotherapy researchers, doctors, nurses, technicians, and everyone else whose lives are dedicated to caring for and healing usGod bless them.
+Most of all, God bless the gift of laughter—the one thing that may save us all.

-Yellow Bubbles
+Happy Bubbles

 Rev. Susan Sparks